ariary/AravisFS/README.md

 ### How  is the fs encrypted ?

-When the `adret`utlity encrypt a folder it returns what we called the **"encrypted filesystem"** wich is `.arafs`.
+When the `adret`utlity encrypt a folder it returns what we called the **"encrypted filesystem"** wich has `.arafs` extension.
 It is in fact a text file of the fs representation (encrypted of course).

 The structure of  the content of the `.arafs` file  is influenced by the following constraint: **it musts be used to retrieve data without using the key**